-- 2.8.1 Treatment programmes are delivered across 3 domains in structured days: - (i) Leisure: developmentally appropriate and specifically care planned activities provided on and off the ward such as, art, drama, dance, music, gym, sports and group games - (ii) Education: All young people are expected to participate in educational studies to improve their educational attainment.
+- 2.9.1 Treatment programmes must be delivered across 3 domains in structured days: - (i) Leisure: developmentally appropriate and specifically care planned activities provided on and off the ward such as, art, drama, dance, music, gym, sports and group games. - (ii) Education: All young people are expected to participate in educational studies to improve their educational attainment.
 It is expected that when a child or young person has an Education Health and Care Plan (EHCP), or statement of special educational need (where this has not yet been converted) or is receiving SEN support, the provider will ensure that the child or young person continues to access the education and support specified within their plan.
-This may sometimes require a review or revision of the plan - (iii) Therapeutic Interventions: - formal assessment and monitoring of mental state
+This may sometimes require a review or revision of the plan.

+(iii) Therapeutic Interventions:

-- assessment of clinical risks and development of clinical multidisciplinary formulation and management plans - management of physical health care - prescribing and monitoring of drugs and their side effects in line with NICE guidance - Clear guidelines and policies on the use of 'as needed' medication (also known as pro re nata or PRN medication) and Rapid Tranquilizations, which are reviewed regularly by the clinical team and service Pharmacist - A broad range of psychological interventions (which may be delivered at an individual, group or systems level).
-These should be sequenced according to need and readiness and delivered within a developmentally sensitive framework in accordance with best available evidence and/or NICE guidelines - Offence specific therapeutic interventions which may include programmes for sex offending, fire setting aggression reduction if indicated by the risk and needs assessment - Occupational Therapy - Health Promotion (physical and mental health) and relapse prevention - Other therapeutic intervention that may include music therapy and art therapy - Graded programme of s17 leave (where appropriate).
+- formal assessment and monitoring of mental state - assessment of clinical risks and development of clinical multidisciplinary formulation and management plans - management of physical health care - prescribing and monitoring of drugs and their side effects in line with NICE guidance - Clear guidelines and policies on the use of 'when needed medication' (known as Pro Re Nata or PRN medication) and Rapid Tranquilizations, which are reviewed regularly by the clinical team and service Pharmacist - A broad range of psychological interventions (which may be delivered at an individual, group or systems level) with a view to enhancing social, emotional and behavioural selfmonitoring, and self-regulation.
+These should be in sequenced according to need and readiness and delivered within a developmentally sensitive framework in accordance with best available evidence and/or NICE guidelines and may include: - Cognitive Behaviour Therapy, - Dialectical Behavioural Therapy - Family therapy - Health promotion (physical and mental health and relapse prevention other therapeutic interventions that may include music therapy and art therapy - Occupational Therapy - Health Promotion (physical and mental health) and relapse prevention - Other therapeutic intervention that may include music therapy and art therapy - Graded programme of s17 leave (where appropriate).

-2.9 Home Leave
+2.10 Home Leave

-- 2.9.1 Home leave is important in helping young people maintain family and community relationships whilst in an inpatient setting and is an important element of the transition to outpatient care. - 2.9.2 The plan for home leave must be included in the overall care plan made prior to any leave being taken and must be agreed with the commissioner/Case Manager.
-The planning process must consider if transition to another element of the adolescent pathway is included as part of the leave plan. - 2.9.3 For young people with additional restrictions, the MOJ must be involved in all discussions regarding leave and provide the necessary permissions prior to any leave being taken. - 2.9.4 Home leave for detained patients can only be agreed by the Responsible Clinician under s17 of the MHA. - 2.9.5 Leave of up to 2 days should be encouraged. - 2.9.6 Any additional leave over 2 days per week of greater than 5 days in total on one occasion or over several occasions during an admission, must be agreed with the NHS England Case Manager.
+- 2.10.1 Home leave is important in helping young people maintain family and community relationships whilst in an inpatient setting and is an important element of the transition to outpatient care. - 2.10.2 Home leave for detained patients can only be agreed by the Responsible Clinician under s17 of the MHA. - 2.10.3 The plan for home leave must be included in the overall care plan made prior to any leave being taken and should be agreed with the commissioner/Case Manager.
+The planning process must consider if transition to another element of the adolescent pathway is included as part of the leave plan.

-2.9.7 Each planned home leave must be risk assessed and managed with due regard for the service's duty of care to the patient and the commissioning body's statutory duty of care.
+- 2.10.4 Leave of up to 2 days should be encouraged. - 2.10.5 Any additional leave over 2 days per week of greater than 5 days in total on one occasion or over several occasions during an admission, must be agreed with the commissioner/Case Manager. - 2.10.6 Each planned home leave must be risk assessed and managed with due regard for the service's duty of care to the patient and the commissioning body's statutory duty of care.

-2.10 Care Planning
+2.11 Care Planning